JCallicoat/protractor/README.md

 The program will be in `zigout/bin/protractor` on linux and mac, and `zigout/bin/protractor.exe` on windows.

 An alternate directory can be specified with `zig build -p /path/to/output/dir`, e.g., `zig build -p ~/.local`

+There is also a [rust programming language](https://www.rust-lang.org) port in the [rust branch](https://github.com/JCallicoat/protractor/tree/rust).
+See README there for instructions on building with rust.